sewagodimo/Unity0.13/README.md

 [TOC]

 # Roll-A-Ball Tutorial #
 This project is a tutorial based on Unity3D's [Roll-A-Ball](https://unity3d.com/learn/tutorials/projects/roll-ball-tutorial) tutorial.
+I would recommend doing the original tutorial before doing this one.
+You might notice where I have added a few extra bits :)

 ## What is this tutorial for? ##
 This tutorial acts as an introduction to the Unity work-flow.
 In this tutorial, you will learn how to use GameObjects, Prefabs, components (e.g. MonoBehaviours) and Scenes.